-New Chilean Focus
+Chilean Focus

-100% Purchase of Chilco
+100% Purchase of ChileCo

 On August 5, 2020, the Company signed a Binding Purchase and Sale Agreement to acquire a 100 % interest in a private Chilean company Minera Joy SpA ("ChileCo").
 ChileCo directly holds 100% of the mineral rights to 18 km2 of exploration mining concessions and has two subsidiaries with 49 km2 under option agreements.
 The mineral concessions held by both subsidiaries are subject to joint venture and mining option agreements with local parties.
 In Subsidiary 1 Montero holds an 85% equity interest to the Isabella West exploration mining concessions.
-In subsidiary 2 Montero is earning an 85% interest in the Isabella East exploitation mining concessions by making cash payments totaling US\$ 450,000.
-Montero completed a US\$ 50,000 payment on August 28, 2021 and a further payment of US\$ 50,000 on February 24, 2021.
-Further payments totalling US\$ 350,000 are due to earn an 85%% interest in the Isabella East concessions: US\$ 100,000 by August 31, 2021 and US\$ 250,000 by August 31, 2022.
+In Subsidiary 2 Montero is earning an 85% interest in the Isabella East exploitation mining concessions by making cash payments totaling US\$ 450,000.
+Montero completed a US\$50,000 payment on August 28, 2021 and a further payment of US\$ 50,000 on February 24, 2021.
+Further payments of US\$100,000 by August 31, 2021 and US\$250,000 by August 31, 2022 to earn the 85% interest in the properties which would then be transferred to Subsidiary 2.